Straight-twin engine: Longitudinal-engined models

-Longitudinal engine straight-twin motorcycles are less common, however examples include the 1930-1938 Dresch Monobloc and the 1949-1956 Sunbeam S7 and S8.
+Longitudinal engine straight-twin motorcycles are less common; however, examples include the 1930–1938 Dresch Monobloc and the 1949–1956 Sunbeam S7 and S8.

 This engine orientation allows for a motorcycle as narrow as a single-cylinder engine, which reduces the aerodynamic drag, especially for the purpose of motorcycle racing.
 However, the main disadvantage for air-cooled engines is that the rear cylinder runs hotter than the front cylinder.

 Usage in automobiles

 Although two-cylinder engines are quite uncommon in cars, the straight-twin layout has been used for several automobile engines over time.

 The first known straight-twin engine was a variant of the Daimler Motors' Phoenix engine introduced in 1895; these engines were used in Panhard cars that year.
 Another early straight-twin engined car was the 1898 Decauville Voiturelle, which used a pair of cylinders taken from a de Dion model mounted fore and aft and positioned below the seat.

-Straight-twin engines have been used in various small cars, such as the 1957 Fiat 500, 1958 Subaru 360, 1958 NSU Prinz, 1962 Mitsubishi Minica, 1967 Honda N360, 1970 Honda Z600, 1972 Fiat 126, 1988 VAZ Oka, 1988 Dacia Lăstun, and 1980 Daihatsu Cuore.
+Straight-twin engines have been used in various small cars, such as the 1957 Fiat 500, 1958 Subaru 360, 1958 NSU Prinz, 1962 Mitsubishi Minica, 1967 Honda N360, 1970 Honda Z600, 1972 Fiat 126, 1988 VAZ Oka, 1988 Dacia Lăstun, 1980 Daihatsu Cuore, and the 2008 Tata Nano.

-Petrol straight-twin engines currently used in production cars include the Tata Nano and the Fiat TwinAir engine (used in various models from Fiat, Lancia and Alfa Romeo).
-Diesel straight-twin engines currently in production include the Piaggio Porter engine.
+As of January 2024, petrol straight-twin engines used in production cars currently just include the Fiat TwinAir engine (used in various models from Fiat, Lancia and Alfa Romeo).

+The Piaggio Porter made use of a diesel straight-twin engine until 2020.

 Usage in marine vessels

 Straight-twin engines have been often used as inboard motors, outboard motors and jet pump motors.

-In the early 20th century, gaff-rigged British fishing boats such as Morecambe Bay PrawnersLancashire Nobbys would sometimes retrofit an inboard engine, such as the Lister or the Kelvin E2 3.0 litre petrol-paraffin engine.
+In the early 20th century, gaff-rigged British fishing boats such as Morecambe Bay PrawnersLancashire Nobbys would sometimes retrofit an inboard engine, such as the Lister or the Kelvin E2 3.0 litre petrol–paraffin engine.

 From the 1950s, manufacturers of outboard motors had settled on the use of the basic inline engine design, cylinders stacked on top of each other with the crankshaft driving the propeller shaft.
 The Suzuki 15 outbound motor was introduced in 1989.